-This section of the report will always be generated, and will indicate the total process execution time and peak memory utilization for each implementation.

-Rows in the table will indicate whether an implementation's flow execution is incomplete (running or waiting to run) or has encountered errors.
+This section of the report is always generated and indicates the total flow execution time and peak memory utilization for each implementation.
+The flow runtimes reported are wall-clock runtimes (not CPU times) harvested from the run logs.
+Rows in the table indicate whether an implementation's flow execution is incomplete (running or still waiting to run), or has encountered errors.